aws/karpenter-provider-aws/designs/aws-launch-templates-options.md

     -
   ttlSeconds:
   # Labels will be applied to every node launched by the Provisioner unless
-  # overriden by pod node selectors.
+  # overridden by pod node selectors.
 Well known labels control provisioning
   # behavior.
 Additional labels may be supported by your cloudprovider.
   labels:
     # These are AWS-specific